-The main objective for a Logistics Coordinator is the movement of a company’s product via all modes of transportation.
-In the movement of products, the primary overriding goals of a logistics coordinator are to execute on time service, respond to changing demand, anticipate and mitigate potential hurdles, and continually seek opportunities to reduce miles and transportation costs.
+The main objective of a Logistics Coordinator is the movement of a company’s product via all modes of transportation.
+In the movement of products, the primary overriding goals of a logistics coordinator are to execute on-time service, respond to changing demand, anticipate and mitigate potential hurdles, and continually seek opportunities to reduce miles and transportation costs.
 This is a tall order and requires someone who prioritizes, executes, handles a set of variables that can dynamically and quickly change, and works well under pressure.

 Some core responsibilities of the Logistics Coordinator include:

 - Staying apprised of all supply chain operations

 - Organizing and managing inventory, storage, and transportation